bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

-# Lesson 5: Javascript cont.
-(Control Flow, Comparison Operators, 'for' Loops, and Arrays)
+# Lesson 5: Javascript II (Control Flow, Comparison Operators, 'for' Loops, and Arrays)
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
 This is meant to serve as an accompaniment to the class)

 In this lesson we will cover: